Most Advanced Packers and Movers Cost Calculator

 11. Don’t pack heavy items like books in a large box

 Books are heavier compared to their sizes.
 You should not pack such heavier items in a large box.
-If you pack books in a large box then it will be very difficult to move it.
+If you pack books in a large box then it will be very difficult to move them.

 Also Read: How To Pack Your Books While Relocating